pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 :::

 Your new project will also automatically be opened for editing.
 The boilerplate for the new package contains one command called **Your Name Word Count: Toggle**; if you were to invoke this command through the menu or command palette, you’d see a dialog that says "The YourNameWordCount package is Alive!
-It's Alive!"
+It’s Alive!"

 ![Wordcount Package is Alive Dialog](/img/atom/toggle.png)